Author, Andrew Gibson

 And you may find doing things online frustrating or stressful.

-In terms of regulation, most money transfer companies that can send money from Hong Kong to the UK, are regulated by the Financial Conduct Authority (FCA).
+Most money transfer companies that can send money from Hong Kong to the UK, are regulated by the Financial Conduct Authority (FCA).

 You can check if a company is regulated by the FCA by searching their name in the FCA register.

-Because an FCA regulated company is required to keep all client funds in safeguarded bank accounts.
+A FCA regulated company is required to keep all client funds in safeguarded bank accounts.

 It means you money will be transmitted through a segregated bank account used solely for customer transactions and won’t be mixed with company funds.